 HN Grants FAQ

-Typically, the humanist is a college or university professor in a humanities discipline.
-If a non-academic humanist is chosen for a project, the applicant must provide sufficient background information on the individual to demonstrate that he or she will capably represent the humanities.
-If there is more than one scholar involved, there must be an explanation for each scholar.
+Typically, the humanities subject expert is a college or university professor in a humanities discipline.
+If a non-academic humanities subject expert is chosen for a project, the applicant must provide sufficient background information on the individual to demonstrate that he or she will capably represent the humanities.
+If there is more than one humanities subject expert involved, there must be an explanation for each person.

-For major grants, a resume of no more than two pages and a letter (from the project director or scholar) explaining the scholar’s involvement in the project (e.g. guest lecturer, topic and title of lecture) must be included.
+For major grants, a resume of no more than two pages and a letter (from the project director or humanities subject expert) explaining the expert’s involvement in the project (e.g. guest lecturer, topic and title of lecture) must be included.

 Projects that: